jiaoshihu/StrucToxNet/README.md

 ### Step 4: Preprocessing

 - `cd Preprocessing`
-- Place the PDB files in the following directory ./inputs/pdb/，Place the corresponding FASTA files in the following directory ./inputs
+- Place the PDB files in the directory ./inputs/pdb/.
+- Place the corresponding FASTA files in the directory ./inputs/.
 - Run the preprocessing script to process the data.
 - python 1_preprocess.py